aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/access-management/docs/cognito.md

 ### Cognito challenge flow to set group context

-The Cognito that is deployed as part of `sif-core` is configured to use [Secure Remote Password (SRP) protocol](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html#Built-in-authentication-flow-and-challenges).
+The Cognito that is deployed as part of `guidance-for-aws-sustainability-insights-framework` is configured to use [Secure Remote Password (SRP) protocol](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html#Built-in-authentication-flow-and-challenges).
 The user's default group is inserted into the JWT claims as part of the [pre token generation](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-pre-token-generation.html) trigger.
 After successful authentication the id token can be used to authenticate API calls.

 ### Manually verifying a user's email